BitBalloon/homepage/contents/docs/_basics/content.markdown

 ### Versions

-Every time a site is redeployed, a new versions is created.
+Every time a site is redeployed, a new version is created.
 You can access your deployment history in the dashboard and restore any previous deploy to represent your live site.